In the morning you will meet our tour guide in the lobby of the designated hotel.

 Dinner and overnight in Yerevan.

-Monday 15 April 2019: Armenia: Yerevan and Etchmiadzin Mosques and Bazaars: morning visit to the colorful central market, a Soviet-era covered bazaar thriving with loud and friendly sellers that will tempt you with all sort of local delicacies: from fresh vegetables to pickled cockscombs.
+Day Two: Armenia: Yerevan and Etchmiadzin Mosques and Bazaars: morning visit to the colorful central market, a Soviet-era covered bazaar thriving with loud and friendly sellers that will tempt you with all sort of local delicacies: from fresh vegetables to pickled cockscombs.
 Still inebriated by exotic scents and flavors we'll head to the Iranian Mosque, a hidden jewel of Islamic architecture.

 Holy Cities and Soviet Nostalgia: we'll drive to the nearby town of Echmiadzin, the spiritual capital of Armenia and home of a UNESCO World Heritage site: The Angels of Sky Cathedral and the surrounding religious complex.